willdoescode/willsautoclick/README.md

 <br />
 ![Alt text](readmeicons/ss1.png?raw=true "Title")
 ![Alt text](readmeicons/ss2.png?raw=true "Title")
-# Clicker is compatible with ALL operating systems
+# Clicker is no longer compatible with windows or linux operating systems do to changes in menubars